westlab/Plugfest-2020/README.md

 ## Requirement

-Required libraries python packages must be installed.
+Required libraries and python packages must be installed.
 Follow the description of Install section.
 You may use BLE-based Smart IoT Sensor Module manufactured by ALPS ELEC Co.Ltd.
 If you don’t have the module, you can use pseudo sensor mode.
 TIM and NCAP are run on Raspberry-Pi 3 or BLE/Bluetooth compatible Raspberry-Pi.
 NOOBS+Raspbian installation is recommended.
 For the minimum, two raspberry-pi, one for TIM and the other for NCAP are required.
 Designed NCAP has a capability of multiple connections and supports multiple TIM.

 To compile and execute MQTTnet-based MQTT server, Microsoft Visual Studio is required.